andrea-lopera/Production-Line-Intelligence-Dashboard/README.md

 Notebook: `notebooks/02_eda.ipynb`
 Charts folder: `plots/`

 ---

+## Project Goal

+By the end, this dashboard will help:
+- Monitor process efficiency and product quality
+- Identify shifts or product types with high rework or downtime
-*This project is part of a career portfolio in manufacturing analytics and process intelligence.*
+- Demonstrate analytics and reporting skills using realistic operations data *This project is part of a career portfolio in manufacturing analytics and process intelligence.*